 - Class and Lab Participation: 15 percent.

-- Homework will be due Fridays at the end of the day.
-More than one
+- Homework will be due Fridays at 5pm.
+I will only accept one

 - You are strongly encouraged to work together on homework.
 You

 can also consult me, class tutors, other faculty, friends,

 and family.
 However, the homework you hand in should represent